Recognizing HPV Awareness Day

 The National Cancer Institute (NCI) has been a pioneer in the field of studying and developing solutions for infection-related cancers.
 Two NCI scientists, Drs.
 Douglas Lowy and John Schiller, recently received the 2017 Lasker-DeBakey Clinical Medical Research Award for their significant research leading to the development of HPV vaccines.
 Widespread vaccination is estimated to have the potential reduce cervical cancer incidence and mortality by more than two-thirds.

-NCI’s Division of Cancer Epidemiology & Genetics has undertaken an exciting new trial, comparing one to two doses of HPV vaccines (HPV Vaccine Trial in Costa Rica).
-This trial, which is jointly supported by the US NCI and the Bill and Melinda Gates Foundation, builds on previous research suggesting that one or two doses of the vaccine may be as protective as three doses.
-This example of transnational collaboration highlights a shared global interest in public health and the critical role international partners can play in informing both global and national strategies for the prevention of HPV-associated cancers.
+NCI’s Division of Cancer Epidemiology & Genetics has undertaken an exciting new clinical trial in Costa Rica, comparing the efficacy of one or two doses of the HPV vaccine.
+This trial, which is jointly supported by the US NCI and the Bill and Melinda Gates Foundation, builds on previous research suggesting that fewer doses of the vaccine may be as protective as three doses.
+This example of transnational collaboration highlights a shared global interest in disease prevention and the critical role international partners play in informing national strategies for the prevention of HPV-associated cancers.

 CGH continues to strengthen NCI’s legacy in the HPV prevention arena through collaborative cancer control efforts.
 Our participation at the three APEC Life Sciences Innovation Forum workshops on HPV and cervical cancer in Beijing (2014), Lima (2015) and Ho Chi Minh City (2017) have led to the development of new strategies for implementing and promoting cervical cancer prevention and control policies.
 In addition, CGH maintains a longstanding partnership with Pink Ribbon Red Ribbon, an organization dedicated to helping women in sub-Saharan Africa and Latin America access preventive care and treatment for women’s cancers.